 How you access the system to make your comments

-When an application is ready for the supporter statements, we will contact you directly by email.
+When an application is ready for the supporter statements, you will receive an automated email from our application system .
 Sometimes the emails may go into spam or trash, so if you know you’ve been nominated then do keep an eye on these folders.
-Your email will contain a link to our system, and will prompt you to create a password and log in.
-This is now your supporter account, so make a note of your username and password.
-If you are nominated by others, this will be the account you will log in with.
+Your email will contain a link to our system, if you are nominated by others, this will be the account you will log in with.

 What sort of information is needed